benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Ah!
 As seen above I can now see the FW version running on the stick and I now know that because of the information supplied and groundwork on the chipset, the FW supplied by NilsOF in the GitHub link above can be applied to my device!

-We are on 5.8.0..
+My BV AV2010/10 is on firmware 5.8.0 from the output above..

-Right time to get flashing.
+Right, time to get flashing.
 I immediately tried to flash it using the script above, at first it almost succeeded, or so I thought.

 ./Elelabs_EzspFwUtility.py flash -f /bitron_fw/NCP_USW_EM3587-LR_678-115k2.ebl -p /dev/ttyUSB0 -b 57600 -d DEBUG